How to keep safe distances in covid-struck Geneva

 Hence, I have estimated the number of customers based on observations, or rather the number of people queuing outside during rush hours (noting that they still exist despite the change).

-The next step was to calculate the number of queuing places outside.
-A grid of points seperated by a 2m distance has been created to simulate the recommended distance.
-Though the configuration may allow for more people to queue on a given space, it represents a detailed enough representation of how many queuing spaces are available..
+Today, free space also means areas where we can keep a safe physical distance from other people.
+A grid of points separated by a 2m distance has been created to simulate the recommended distance.
+Though the configuration may allow for more or less people to queue on a given space, it produces a detailed enough representation of how many queuing spaces are available..